iturdikulov/notes/lists.md

 ---
-title: "Lists"
 date: 2023-04-18
+draft: true
 tags:
 - inbox
 - definition
-draft: true
 ---

+# Lists

 > There are **three types** of lists: unordered lists, ordered lists, and
 > description lists (a.k.a. definition lists or association lists).
 Ordered